How frustration of human needs is located at the root of passive aggression?

 - We need to be sure that we build emotional connections; that we care for each other in such a way we teach young people not only how to man a computer game but also how to express and share basic human needs language.
 We need to avoid bullying and all other ways of rejecting and ostracizing young people.

-- That hungers of the heart for love and connection are to be acknowledged and solved in everyday life; that we can’t ignore some kids’ starvation from connection because it will affect others that are not directly responsible for this starvation.
+- We need to teach that hungers of the heart for love and connection are to be acknowledged and solved in everyday life; that we can’t ignore some kids starvation from connection because it will affect others that are not directly responsible for this starvation in the future.

 - In a sense, we all have to take care of teaching our youngsters how to connect and relate to each other in an appreciative way, in such a way we nurture each other’s sense of self.